siyue-zhang/aws-certified-cloud-practitioner/README.md

 Chef: automate **stack** configuration for production, development and etc. A stack can include OS, Web Server, SQL Server...

+### 6 Advantages of Cloud Computing

+1. Trade capital expense for variable expenses
+2. Benefits from massive economies of scale
+3. Stop guessing capacity (everything on-demand in cloud)
+4. Increase speed and agility (no need to wait for infrastructure)
+5. Stop spending money running and maintaining data centers
+6. Go global in minutes

+###

 :point_up_2: [back](#contents)